 Insider Tips: How to Part Exchange Your Car for the Best Price

-Note: Car dealers often make more money on your part exchange than they do with the car they are selling you.
+Note: Car dealers can sometimes make more money on your part exchange car than they do with the car they are selling you.
 Of course, there are many variables, but if your car is desirable in the eyes of a dealer you have yourself a winning situation.
 The trick is to know when your car is desirable and when it is not.

 Part exchanging your old car into a dealer can be a convenient way to upgrade with the minimum of hassle.
 But part-exchange is not always the necessary or viable route to take.

 “In this post we’ll talk about the best options for your personal circumstances when getting rid of your old car.

 Question: Can you afford to buy a new car without part exchanging your old one?

 If your answer is “yes I can” then you have a big advantage because while the PX option is convenient it’s not the most cost effective…more on this in a moment.

 If you answer “no I can’t” then you’ll want to read the rest of this article because I will show you how to get the best money you possibly can when part exchanging to a car dealer.

 Let’s say you have the finances all sorted out and you can buy a new car outright without having to PX.
 This is great news for two reasons.

 - You can leverage being a cash buyer.
 This means you can haggle money off of the car you’re interested in buying